-When you have recieved your EU registration document you can stop by Vejle Municipality at any time within the opening hours for the process for CPR, health card and NemID.
+When you have recieved your EU registration document you can stop by Vejle Municipality for the process for CPR, health card and NemID.

 Vejle Municipality's opening hours are Monday-Wednesday 9-15 (9am-3pm), Thursday 9-17 (9am-5pm) and Friday 9-14 (9am-2pm).
 Find our address at the bottom of the page.

 Book an appointment with SIRI

 Please notice that you cannot just stop by an SIRI office.
 You have to book an appointment.
 If all the documents are in order, they will make your EU residence document while you wait.